moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/generating_stages.rst

 ^^^^^^^^^^^^^^^^^
 | The GeneratePlacePose stage derives from GeneratePose, which is a monitoring generator.
 | This stage generates poses for the place pipeline.
-| Notice that whilst GenerateGraspPose spawns poses with an ``angle_delta`` interval, GeneratePlacePose samples a fixed amount, which is dependent on the objects shape.
+| Notice that while GenerateGraspPose spawns poses with an ``angle_delta`` interval, GeneratePlacePose samples a fixed amount, which is dependent on the object's shape.

 Example code